Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 <details>
  <summary>Expand the section</summary>

+1. Consider adding [MSAL.NET Logging](https://docs.microsoft.com/azure/active-directory/develop/msal-logging-dotnet) to you project

 1. In the `TodoListService` project, first the package `Microsoft.Identity.Web`is added from NuGet.

 1. Starting with the **Startup.cs** file :

-    * at the top of the file, the following two using directives were added:
+    * at the top of the file, the following using directory was added:

       ```CSharp
       using Microsoft.Identity.Web;